 We recognise the importance of climate change and its impact on the residents and business of Staffordshire.
 In July 2019 we declared a climate change emergency to achieve net zero emissions by 2050 across every aspect of our service provision and estate.

 Our strategic plan highlights climate change as one of its key principles.
 We have pledged to 'think climate change in all we do to limit our impact on the environment'.

-In our first year since declaring a climate change emergency, we have reduced our carbon emissions by 25%.
+Since declaring a climate change emergency, we have reduced our carbon emissions by 50%.